mtlee144/linked-blog-starter-md/publish/Pantheon of Adestria/Betrayer gods/A'Llonnah, goddess of Winter.md

 ## Vestige
 ### Ring of Eternal Winter

-A ring frostforged using snowflakes within the eye of a blizzard.
+A ring rumoured to have been frostforged using snowflakes within the eye of a blizzard.
 It is recorded to keep its surroundings in eternal winter and is also believed to be able to incite tempests of ice.